 Scroll to the bottom of this page for At-Home Resources

-What better way to investigate how and why things work the way they do than to roll up your sleeves and explore for yourself?
+What better way to investigate our universe, how and why things work the way they do, than to roll up your sleeves and explore for yourself?
 Imagine the look on the faces of your students as they discover how electric currents travel through different materials, or how air pressure helps keep objects afloat.
 These discoveries and more are waiting to be revealed at DSP.
 We offer field trips for school and community groups year round.
 Find out all the details on our Field Trips page.

 Unable to take a field trip to the DSP?
 Let us come to you!
 The Discovery Science Place has three outreach programs capable of serving the educational needs of students in grades kindergarten through adult!
 (Click on the name of the program to learn more…)